Located in Leesburg, Virginia, the historic Paxton property has been serving children and families in need for 90 years.

 In 1967, a group of parents whose children had special needs formed The Arc of Loudoun, a 501(c)3 organization, to start a preschool for their children when no one else would.

 In 2009, those two visions combined, when The Arc of Loudoun moved to Paxton.
-Since then, The Arc of Loudoun at Paxton Campus has grown into a full-service organization with multiple programs that together provide an integrated and innovative learning environment for children of all ages and abilities.
+Since then, The Arc of Loudoun at Paxton Campus has grown into a full-service organization with multiple programs that together provide an integrated and innovative learning environment for children.

 Our growing list of programs include:

 Students with special needs are children first with all of the needs, desires, and feelings of children without disabilities.
 Our programs and services enable children to grow into adulthood and move out into the world with skills and confidence.